dataiku/dss-visual-edit/docs/deploy.md

 ### Protecting the editlog from interference

 * The credentials used to write to the editlog have limited permissions.
 An audit trail from the database provider helps ensure that these permissions aren't altered.
-* These credentials are not known by the Dataiku project designer, so they can't write to the database by sending requests directly to it.
+* The Dataiku project designer does not know these credentials, so they can’t write to the database by sending requests directly to it.
 * The only way for the project designer to tamper with the editlog is to make changes to the webapp code which leverages the Connection that writes to the database.
-Dataiku Govern guards around deploying projects that were tampered with (either at the Flow level, or at the Webapp and code level).
+Dataiku Govern guards against deploying projects that were tampered with (either at the Flow level, or at the Webapp and code level).

 ### Restricting access to the webapp